 Teach Your Kids How to Use the System

 Once all the clothes are put away, I spend a good amount of time teaching the kids how to use the system.
 This is a HUGE step in keeping kids organized!

-I start by going through each drawer and showing the kids what is in each drawer.
+I start by going through each drawer and showing the kids what they hold.
 Then I grab a load of laundry.
-When I am folding the clothes, I ask the kids which drawer that particular item goes.
+While I’m folding the clothes, I ask the kids which drawer that particular item goes.
 For my three-year-old, this games lasts for about 2 minutes.
 Because of that, I try to do a shirt, pair of pants, underwear, and socks.
 Then she goes off and plays.

 My son, who is 4.5 years old, is starting to help put the clothes away.
-I know this is huge!!
-I think I got so lucky with him because he is an organized kid…. runs in the family!
-He likes to keep things tidy and doesn’t like to hold onto unnecessary thing.
+This is huge!!
+I think I got so lucky with him because he is an organized kid….
+I guess it runs in the family!
+He likes to keep things tidy and doesn’t like to hold onto unnecessary things.
 If a shirt is too small, he puts it in the pile of clothes that are too small without me asking!

 Now, I know not every 4-year-old is like mine, but teaching them how to keep their clothes organized is a life skill that they need to know.
-Regardless of how they keep up with the organizational system I created is another thing, but if they can learn to treat their clothing with care, then I know I have taught them a valuable lesson!!
+Regardless of how they keep up with the organizational system, if they can learn to treat their clothing with care, then I know I have taught them a valuable lesson!!